Contents

 The Taff starts out as not one river but two – the Taf Fawr (Big Taff) flowing in one direction from the Pen y Fan and Corn Du massif, the Taf Fechan flowing in another.

-They meet near the town of Merthyr Tydfil, and the river flows through the South Wales Valleys heartland around Pontypridd before emerging from the Taff Gorge below Castell Coch.
 As well as passing several famous Wales landmarks, the river has some lovely scenic stretches which can be explored on the Taff Trail, one of the best long-distance trails in Wales.

-River Wye
+19. River Wye

 The River Wye – Afon Gwy in Welsh – bubbles to the surface in a brightly-coloured bog on the slopes of Plynlimon (Pen Pumlumon Fawr), an expert rain-catching mountain in Mid Wales.

-It s source is very close to that of the Severn, and they head off on very different courses before briefly meeting again to enter the Bristol Channel just south of the South Wales town of Chepstow.
+Its source is very close to that of the Severn, and they head off on very different courses before briefly meeting again to enter the Bristol Channel just south of the South Wales town of Chepstow.

 The Wye spends far more time in Wales than the Severn does.
-The upper reaches of the Wye valley north of Rhayader and south of Builth Wells are among the most beautiful places in Wales, rocky, rugged mountains gradually giving way to softer contours before coming up against the looming outline of the Black Mountains and taking a sharp left.
+The upper reaches of the Wye valley north of Rhayader and south of Builth Wells are among the most beautiful places in Wales.
+Rocky, rugged mountains gradually giving way to softer contours before coming up against the looming outline of the Black Mountains and taking a sharp left.

 It then passes the wonderful book town of Hay-on-Wye before crossing the border into England.
 Its main port of call is the fine city of Hereford, essentially a large country town with a superb cathedral.